andela-ooshodi/django-bucketlist-application/README.md

 ```

 ## API Documentation
-Django rest framework with swagger was used to document the API which can be viewed [here](http://mybucketlist-staging.herokuapp.com/docs/)
+Django REST framework with swagger was used to document the API which can be viewed [here](http://mybucketlist-staging.herokuapp.com/docs/)

 ## myBucketlist